Interactive System Build

 Introduction

-Interactive system build is a new approach to creation of a startup disk image.
-You can collect necessary packages, test settings and monitor the result of your operations at the same time while testing the distribution.
+Interactive system build is a new approach to create a startup disk image.
+You can collect necessary packages, test settings and monitor the result of your operations while testing the distribution.

-• letting anyone create their own distributive of the system in accordance with their ideas and needs.
+• let anyone shape their own distributive of the system as they see it;

-• making the process of system building easier and more apprehensible.
+• make the process of system building easier.

 It is possible to use interactive building mode with all Calculate Linux distributives starting from v9.8.
-To use the mode you need either to install the system on your hard drive with build option or use Builder load mode on a flash card or even a livecd.
+To do so you need either to install the system on your hard drive with the build option or use Builder load mode on a flash card or a livecd.

 At loading in builder mode the file system is arranged by three aufs2 layers: